 IMAGES: STINSON WRECK SITE AND WESTRAYS GRAVE

-This walk takes you to the location and remaining fuselage of the Stinson Airliner crash that occurred in February 1937.
+remaining fuselage of the Stinson Airliner crash that occurred in February 1937 and a memorial plaque.

-The story of the discovery of this plane crash and the rescue of the survivors is a genuine epic and is to be retraced on this gorgeous walk amongst ancient rainforests and steep rocky escarpments.
+The story of the discovery of this plane crash and the rescue of the survivors is a genuine epic and is retraced on this gorgeous walk amongst ancient rainforest and steep rocky escarpments.

 Requirement for group numbers: 3 - 10 people, or minimum 3 person tariff.

 What to bring: 3 litres of water, hat, sunscreen, any medication, warm clothes/raincoat, a small day pack and wear comfortable closed-in shoes.

 Fitness Requirement: This is a full day expedition which requires a high fitness level and the ability to carry a daypack with equipment and own personal gear.